 That first edition was 12 pages and was full of information about local resorts, babysitters, events and things to do in North Tahoe and Truckee area.
 Lift tickets were $20 at Squaw Valley, and advertisers included realtors, art galleries and restaurants.
 The cover featured a photograph inside a hand-drawn outline of Lake Tahoe, and the only editorial feature was the tongue-in-cheek Yesteryear column that featured fictional news from the past.

 The slogan of the magazine was “Don’t Nobody Bring Me No Bad News.”

-Through the decades, The Weekly has gone through many name changes, has become known for its iconic covers of breathtaking scenery and of locals enjoying the lifestyle that living in the Tahoe-Truckee region affords.
+Through the decades, Tahoe Weekly has gone through many name changes, and is known for its iconic covers of breathtaking scenery and of locals enjoying the lifestyle that living in the Tahoe-Truckee region affords.
 It has grown into a magazine that chronicles the remarkable people and places that define our community.
-Today, the magazine is filled with local voices from our columnists and staff, to the many freelance writers and photographers that help publish each edition of The Weekly.
+Today, the magazine is filled with local voices from our columnists and staff, to the many freelance writers and photographers that are a part of each edition of Tahoe Weekly.

-A few years ago, we adopted the new slogan “Capturing the Spirit of Tahoe & Truckee Since 1982.”
+A few years ago, Tahoe Weekly adopted the new slogan “Capturing the Spirit of Tahoe & Truckee Since 1982.”
 That spirit means reflecting the indefinable force that draws each of us to the Tahoe-Truckee area; a spirit that is different for each of us.

 We have all enjoyed capturing a piece of that spirit in every issue of Tahoe Weekly for the last three decades, and we look forward to serving our readers and advertisers in the decades to come.